madrus/bloglet/_posts/2016-11-19-deploying-umbraco-to-godaddy.md

 ---
 layout: post
 title: Deploying Umbraco 7 to GoDaddy
+date: 2016-11-19
+published: true
+categories:
+  - umbraco
+tags:
+  - umbraco
+  - deployment
+  - godaddy
+  - tutorial
+  - walk-through
 ---

-> __<span style="color:#ac4142;">TL;DR --</span>__ I have seen a number of posts on [Umbraco forum][umbraco-forum] with questions about deployment to [GoDaddy][godaddy] hosting provider.
+> **<span style="color:#ac4142;">TL;DR --</span>** I have seen a number of posts on [Umbraco forum][umbraco-forum] with questions about deployment to [GoDaddy][godaddy] hosting provider.
 Many of them stayed either unresolved or the author would give up trying and switch to another hosting provider.
 >
 > In this article, I share my personal experience with GoDaddy deployment.
-It is a __deployment walkthrough__ of my Umbraco webprojects to GoDaddy's hosting space.
+It is a **deployment walk-though** of my Umbraco webprojects to GoDaddy's hosting space.
 I hope that following these steps, you also succeed in deploying your website to GoDaddy (and, by the way, many other hosting providers).

 ### Why bother?

-Some time ago, I was looking for a hosting provider for my the Umbraco website I was working on. __GoDaddy__ seemed to be a good condidate.
-They provided the __Web Deploy Publishing Settings__ file that I could use in my Visual Studio 2015 to publish my website to their cloud similar to publishing to Microsoft Azure.
+Some time ago, I was looking for a hosting provider for my the Umbraco website I was working on. **GoDaddy** seemed to be a good condidate.
+They provided the **Web Deploy Publishing Settings** file that I could use in my Visual Studio 2015 to publish my website to their cloud similar to publishing to Microsoft Azure.
 I have had experience with Azure and was easy to deploy, so I decided to give it a try.

 Unfortunately, deployment in this classic fashion failed on me time after time.
-I tried to follow the standard Visual Studio 2015 __Web Deploy procedure__ (sent to me by a friendly __GoDaddy__ rep):
+I tried to follow the standard Visual Studio 2015 **Web Deploy procedure** (sent to me by a friendly **GoDaddy** rep):

 1. Open your application in Visual Studio and go to `View > Other Windows > Solution Explorer`.
 2. Right click on the website name and select `Publish Website`.
-3. Click the `Import button` and browse for the configuration file downloaded from __Plesk__.
+3. Click the `Import button` and browse for the configuration file downloaded from **Plesk**.
 4. Enter the primary FTP password for the Plesk hosting account.
 5. Click `Validate Connection` to confirm you have the correct settings.